CloudLabsAI-Azure/Leave-Management-System-with-Microsoft-Copilot-Studio/Lab-guide/exercise1.md

      ![](../media/leav-man-e2-g-4.png)

-1. In the next steps of this lab, you will enhance it further by adding knowledge sources and advanced features. test
+1. In the next steps of this lab, you will enhance it further by adding knowledge sources and advanced features.

 <validation step="153f21c8-cb47-43c9-8ecf-ae3a6c889323" />